 - Be the major cooperative workplace for technical safety issues in Europe;

-- Be a source of technical reflexions on safety issues;
+- Be a source of technical reflections on safety issues;

-- Produce technical outcome and positions that foster the enhancement and harmonization of safety practices in Europe.
+- Produce R&D results and positions that foster the enhancement and harmonization of safety practices in Europe.

 Benoît De Boeck